220523-Java-React/Zekarias_Goitom_P1/README.md

 Along with that, we will be using Gradle as our automated build dependency and leveraging several implementations including javalin, jackson, log4j, mockito, autho0 and postgresql

-List of Technologies used: IntelliJ IDEA, Gradle, Docker, Postman, Java,
+List of Technologies used: IntelliJ IDEA, Gradle, Docker, Postman, Java, DBeaver, Ubuntu, Postgres